symfony/symfony-docs/reference/configuration/security.rst

 Defines the security protection of the URLs of your application.
-It's used for example to trigger the user authentication when trying to access to the backend and to allow anonymous users to the login form page.
+It's used for example to trigger the user authentication when trying to access to the backend and to allow unauthenticated users to the login form page.

 This option is explained in detail in :doc:`/security/access_control`.